 When someone looks in the mirror and is unhappy with their face, it can sometimes be difficult to verbalize why they are unhappy.
 Assuming that genetics and the aging process play a role in a person’s unhappiness with their appearance, it is important to identify the problem and offer a surgical solution:

 An initial consultation is set-up where we discuss the forehead lift procedure and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery that you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 Minimally invasive procedures have increased in popularity as a result of their effectiveness and the ability to have them performed under local anesthesia with light sedation.
 Good results with less down time are the primary reasons for this trend.
 This procedure is performed by making two small incisions behind the hair line and lifting the arched part of the brow to rejuvenate the upper face.
 Excess skin removal of the upper lids is often combined with this procedure to address the heaviness of the face and upper eyelids.
 It addresses the tired look that many patients often complain about.
 The only downside to this procedure is that the results of the correction are more subtle and if you have frown lines between the eyes Botox or Dysport may still be required.